necyberteam/documents/communications-handbook.md

 Purpose:

-* US-RSE members to engage with each other and share information
+* For US-RSE members to engage with each other and share information
 * For the US-RSE Steering Committee to start community discussions and solicit input from the community
 * For US-RSE committees/working groups to coordinate and discuss work